Global Business Cycle Indicators

 The Conference Board LEI for China aggregates six economic indicators that measure economic activity in China.
 Each of the LEI components has proven accurate on its own.
 Aggregating individual indicators into a composite index filters out so-called “noise” to show underlying trends more clearly.

 About The Conference Board Leading Economic Index® (LEI) for China

 The Conference Board Leading Economic Index® for China was launched in May 2010.
 Plotted back to 1986, this index has successfully signaled turning points in the economic cycles of China.
-The Conference Board also produces LEIs for Australia, the Euro Area, France, Germany, Japan, Korea, Mexico, Spain, the United Kingdom, and the United States.
+The Conference Board also produces LEIs for Australia, Brazil, the Euro Area, France, Germany, India, Japan, Korea, Mexico, Spain, the United Kingdom, and the United States.

 The six components of The Conference Board Leading Economic Index® (LEI) for China include:

 Total Loans Issued by Financial Institutions (source: People’s Bank of China)

 5000 Industry Enterprises Diffusion Index: Raw Materials Supply Index (source: People’s Bank of China)

 NBS Manufacturing PMI Sub-Indices: PMI Supplier Deliveries (source: National Bureau of Statistics)

 Consumer Expectations Index (source: National Bureau of Statistics)